mitchobrian/google-play-in-app-billing-verification/README.md

-## Google Play In App Billing Verification
+## PHP Google Play In App Billing Verification
 ## for Google API Version 3

 A simple PHP library for verifying responses from the Google Play In-App billing service.
 By verifying responses signed using public-key cryptography you can check whether a user has genuinely purchased your application.